 As you get older, you may require care.
-That may seem a little matter-of-fact, but it is just a part of getting ageing and doesn’t need to be a hindrance to later life.
-In fact, the right care can help to ensure you maintain your independence, safety and happiness in your own home.
-The right care can help you avoid residential care, and help you maintain excellent wellbeing.
+That may seem a little matter-of-fact, but it is just a part of getting aging and doesn’t need to be a hindrance to later life.
+The proper care can help to ensure you maintain your independence, safety, and happiness in your own home.
+The proper care can help you avoid residential care, and help you maintain excellent well-being.

-Could a companion care worker ensure quality of life in your golden years?
+Could a companion care worker ensure the quality of life in your golden years?

-There are lots of reasons that companion care and other types of home care services a quickly growing area of care that clients requiring care are considering.
+There are lots of reasons that companion care and other types of home care services are quickly growing areas of care that clients requiring care are considering.
 There are so many benefits including (but not limited to):

-- The client remaining in the place they love the most
+- The client remains in the place they love the most

 - The ability to keep pets